Monday - Friday - 11:00 - 20:00, Saturday - 11:00 - 16:00

 Neck Pain Common Causes

-Neck pain conditions can be divided into acute and chronic neck pain.
-Acute neck pain is defined as the neck pain conditions lasting within 3 to 6 months, and the pain area is limited to the affected soft tissue.
-Chronic neck pain has the wide spreading characteristic and affecting multi soft tissue simultaneously.
-It is hypothesised that the lowering of pain threshold, leading to normal tactile stimulation can result in pain.
+Neck pain conditions generally can be categorized into acute and chronic conditions.
+Acute neck pain is defined as the condition lasting within 3 to 6 months, and the painful area is usually confined to the affected soft tissue.
+Chronic neck pain has the wide spreading characteristic and can affect more than one soft tissue simultaneously.
+Scientists proposed that injuries could lower the sensivity of our bodies, leading to the normal stimulation can now be regarded as painful sensation.

-Common acute neck pain refers to Muscle Strain, Sport Injuries, Acute Torticollis and Whiplash Injury.
-Chronic neck pain includes Neck Pain Syndrome, Thoracic Outlet Syndrome and Fibromyalgia, etc.
+Common acute neck pain illnesses include Muscle Strain, Sport Injuries, Acute Torticollis and Whiplash Injury, etc. Chronic neck pain conditions include Neck Pain Syndrome, Thoracic Outlet Syndrome and Fibromyalgia, etc.

 Acute Torticollis